-In addition to the conventional features (read, program, erase-suspend read, and erase-suspend program), the device is capable of reading data from one bank of memory while a program or erase operation is in progress in another bank of memory (simultaneous operation), The bank can be selected by bank addresses (A22-A20) (A21-A20 for PDL129) with zero latency.
+In addition to the conventional features (read, program, erase-suspend read, and erase-suspend program), the device is capable of reading data from one bank of memory while a program or erase operation is in progress in another bank of memory (simultaneous operation).
+The bank can be selected by bank addresses (A22-A20) with zero latency.